 Patient safety “bundles” – including Severe Hypertension During Pregnancy and the Postpartum Period – outline the most important clinical practices that should be implemented in every maternity care setting.
 The bundle describes what should be done, leaving the how up to the state or local hospital system.
 You can think of a bundle as the instruction manual for how doctors, nurses, midwives, and other healthcare providers should recognize and respond to preeclampsia, HELLP syndrome, and eclampsia.

-The Council on Patient Safety in Women’s Health Care, a multidisciplinary group representing all types of providers (e.g., maternal fetal medicine specialists, obstetricians, midwives, nurses), as well as other stakeholders such as patients, fertility specialists, and others, developed this set of best practices.
-Each of the participating organizations, of which the Preeclampsia Foundation is one, had to review and approve the guidance before the Council issued it.
+The Council on Patient Safety in Women’s Health Care, a program of the American College of Obstetricians and Gynecologists (ACOG) convened a multidisciplinary group representing all types of providers (e.g., maternal fetal medicine specialists, obstetricians, midwives, nurses), as well as other stakeholders such as patients, fertility specialists, and others, developed this set of best practices.
+Each of the participating organizations, of which the Preeclampsia Foundation was one, had to review and approve the guidance before the Council issued it.

 I can expect my blood pressure to be measured accurately.